 19. Paper Dance

-Paper dance is one of the most romantic Indian wedding games of all time.
+Paper dance is one of the most romantic Indian Marriage games of all time.
 Paper dance got fame from defense parties and events.
 This dance is ubiquitous there.
 Besides, it is commonly shown in Bollywood and Hollywood movies also.
 You can have this incorporated in your wedding reception.
 All your guests would love to participate in this dance—an excellent way to give your guests a feel of Page 3 parties.

 20. Buff Quiz